Third-Party Program Approval

 - Spring: November 1st

 Attend an TPPA information session to learn about the process and what you need to do in order to have it approved.
-Do some research to find an outside study abroad program by looking into other universities and/or 3rd party providers.
-Click HERE for websites that might be helpful in your search.
+Do some research to find an outside education abroad program by looking into other universities and/or 3rd party providers.
+See below for websites that might be helpful in your search.
 When reviewing programs, be sure to confirm that the program accepts outside students.
 Then, pay attention to details like application requirements, deadlines, course offerings, etc. You can also contact the program for further information on things like housing, transcripts, etc.

 Meet with an OEA Advisor

-After you attend a TPPA Info session, you can schedule an appointment with the Office of Study Abroad to review the program you are interested in attending.
+After you attend a TPPA Info session, you can schedule an appointment with the Office of Education Abroad to review the program you are interested in attending.
 Some of the topics addressed may include: application instructions, remaining degree requirements, the course approval process, financial aid implications, etc.

 Apply for Approval